kawansoft/SympleGit-Java/README.md

 Supporting a one to one correspondence has advantages:

 - It allows a non Git expert to pass the required Git command without failure, or passing time findings the right parameters in the API.
 If you are not a Git expert, it will be easy for the Git expert in the company to help you implement the right Git call with the right parameters.
-On the other side, it will be easy for a Git expert who is not a Java expert to code Gits call in aa Java workflow.
+On the other side, it will be easy for a Git expert who is not a Java expert to code Gits call in a Java workflow.
 - Git is a complex software, having in Java the equivalent of CLI calls allows to pass complex or rare commands without requiring to program all the option in the API.
 Example: `git log --graph --abbrev-commit --decorate --date=relative --all --pretty=format:'%h - %ar | %s (%an)%d' --max-count=10`

 ### Straightforward Git implementation